SamayraHN/faq-devchallenge-project/README.md

-# faq-devchallenge-project
+Hello, I'm Samayra

- Devchallenge.io begginer challenge by creating a simple FAQ page.
+This is my dechallenge.io beginner challenge in creating a simple FAQ.